evmar/retrowin32/win32/README.md

 glue module as well as the code for special `.dll` files that end up inlined into the final binaries.

-To rerun the code generator after an API change, run `make` in this directory.
-I typically `make -j -C win32` from the project root.
+To rerun the code generator after an API change, run `cargo minibuild` from the project root.

-The `Makefile` also compiles these `.dll` files, which requires `clang-cl` from LLVM in your `$PATH`.
-I just unpack a pre-built [binary release of theirs](https://releases.llvm.org/download.html).
+The build also compiles these `.dll` files, which requires `clang-cl` from LLVM in your `$PATH`.
+I just unpack a pre-built
+[binary release of theirs](https://releases.llvm.org/download.html).

 ## The `Host` trait